cernst72/vja/Features.md

 }
 ```

-The token permission must include at least Labels, Projects, Tasks as well as all required relations with all
+The token permission must include at least Labels, Projects, Tasks, User as well as all required relations with all
 operations, depending on what you want to use vja for.

 ## Tasks